 Because he thought Sessions was a corrupt little toady with the same lack of morals as Trump himself, a guy who would abuse his office to attack Trump’s political enemies and to help Trump profit from the office and stick it to liberals and for no other reason.

-The OHM punishes the heroic and belittles the people who serve him.
+Mr. Trump punishes the heroic and belittles the people who serve him.
 Most of them probably deserve belittling.
 Toadys.
 Sycophants.
 Yesmen.
 These are the kinds of people that he surrounds himself with.
 It’s not like this was news to anyone who knew him or knew the kinds of work he does.
 As I said the day he took the oath Caveat Emptor.
 Words to live by in the age of Trump.